Catfish Nutrition Facts, Health Benefits, Recipes, And More

 Fish and seafood can easily absorb toxins and harmful trace metals from their habitat waters.
 Upon eating, these contaminants can move into your system resulting in potential toxicities.

 Mercury is one such risky heavy metal that is found in most fish (14).
-It increases the potential risks of neurodegenerative disorders like Alzheimer’s and Autism (15), (16).
+It increases the potential risks of neurodegenerative disorders like Alzheimer’si XA progressive condition that harms the brain cells and impairs important brain functions like thinking, memory, and natural behavior. and Autismi XA developmental brain condition that impacts the nervous system and impairs cognitive, interactive, physical, and emotional functions.
+(15), (16).
 Catfish, with 0.024 ppm (mercury concentration mean) has the lowest mercury concentration amongst most fish making it preferably safer to consume in comparison (6).
 However, one should be careful of its source, farming methods and avoid excess intake to avoid the possible intoxication from mercury.

 - Catfish Allergy